 As a Parent, I Feel Like I'm Failing

-For Faye Longo, a single mom in South Royalton, affording child care has been a constant struggle.
-Having grown up in poverty herself, Faye notes that it’s very important to her that she lives a life and does work that gives back to her community.
-She receives assistance paying for child care through the Child Care Financial Assistance Program (CCFAP), but the program structure creates some unfortunate side effects for her professionally.
+As a single mom, affording child care has been a constant struggle.
+Having grown up in poverty, it’s very important to me to work and give back to my community.
+I receive assistance paying for child care through the Child Care Financial Assistance Program, but the program structure has created some unfortunate side effects for me professionally.

-This situation puts Faye in a bind and forces her to sacrifice her career progress (and therefore her family’s long-term financial health) to keep her child care affordable.
-In addition, this particular child care setting closes before Faye is done with work for the day, so her mother (who lives in Cabot) picks up her daughter from child care daily and takes care of her until the end of Faye’s workday.
-This arrangement means that she has up to three hours of drive time added to her day, going between child care, work, her mother’s house and back home to South Royalton.
-She says, “As a parent I feel like I'm failing, even though I'm doing everything I can.
-But when you are so stressed for time, and you're spending so much of it driving your children around and trying to work and do the right things, it’s just really hard.
-Even when she was three, my daughter would tell me, ‘Mom I feel like I don't ever see you.’”
+This situation puts me in a bind and forces me to sacrifice my career progress (and my family’s long-term financial health) to keep my child care affordable.
+In addition, our child care closes before I’m done with work for the day, so my mother (who lives in Cabot) picks up my daughter from child care daily and takes care of her until the end of the workday.
+This means that three hours of drive time are added to my day, going between child care, work, my mother’s house and back home to South Royalton.